 In 2008, co-extruded products appeared.
 Co-extrusion comprises the addition of a thin film of polymer around the board.
 The board and film are then extruded simultaneously, producing a multi-layered product.
 This thin film acts as a protective layer for the board.
 It is like a protective varnish, and renders the board waterproof.

-The benefits of such a product include the fact that the colour doesn’t fade and they are easier to clean.
+The benefits of such a product include the fact that the colour doesn’t fade and it is easier to clean household stains.

 2008 saw the creation of WHS (Wood Hybrid Systems).
 This technology combines an aluminium core with a wood composite skin, making it possible to produce profiles that are more lightweight but still have good resistance to bending.
 The main use of these profiles is as louver-board or brise soleil cladding.
 However, they do come at an increased cost.